 All your office's Land F/X licenses should now be unassigned, meaning they're accessible from the cloud.
 All users should have a 0 entered for each of the three license types.

-To switch to Cloud, type ENTERPRISE in the Command line, and press Enter.
+To select Cloud Data, type ENTERPRISE in the Command line, and press Enter.
 The Enter your Support Codes dialog box will open.

 1. Enter your Local office Support ID.

 Don't know your Company-wide Cloud License Code?
 In most cases, it will be identical to your Local office Support ID.
 However, when multiple office locations are sharing a single pool of licenses, each office will have its own Support ID but all offices will share a single Company-wide Office Code.
 Don't know your Company-wide License Code?
 Send us a support ticket and we'll provide it.

 3. Check the option to Use cloud data.

 Your installation will now be switched to Cloud Data.